DSkrzypiec/blogImpl/content/post/leaving-PwC/index.md

 result files.
 The initial tool used Excel as UI, calculation engine and the database.

+Without going into details of the project I can say we've delivered core functionalities on time but that required extra hard work from me, including few weekends and few days in Christmas.

+More important for me are lessons learned from this project and those are:

+1. Such a tool should not be implemented in dynamically typed language
+1. I don't want to be a manager in consulting ever
+1. I don't want to be a manager in tech yet
+1. Agreement should be structured more precisely in technical parts

+Furthermore my soft skills got a boost after this project.
+Whole communication with the client was through me.
+I was responsible for dealing with client's over interpretation of the agreement and cutting long list of features that was unfounded.
+I've made a deploy on client's server and I was the one who presented the application for the client.
+On the other hand I have a project and a team to manage.
+Prioritizing implementation features and managing inexperienced team to hit a really short deadline was challenging.
+All that improve my skills that wasn't much in use prior to that project.
+Even though I'm not continuing my path in management I feel like it was a good experience for me after all.

 ## Transfer to Data Tools team